ABC News' Polling Methodology and Standards

 On disclosure, in addition to the identities of the research sponsor and field work provider, we require a detailed statement of methodology, the full questionnaire and complete marginal data.
 If any of these are lacking, we recommend against reporting the results.
 Proprietary research is not exempted.

-Methodologically, in all or nearly all cases we require a probability sample, with high levels of coverage of a credible sampling frame.
-Self-selected or so-called “convenience” samples, including internet, e-mail, “blast fax,” call-in, street intercept, and non-probability mail-in samples do not meet our standards for validity and reliability, and we recommend against reporting them.
+Methodologically, in all or nearly all cases we require a probability-based sample, with high levels of coverage of a credible sampling frame.
+Non-probability, self-selected or so-called ???convenience??? samples, including internet opt-in, e-mail, ???blast fax,??? call-in, street intercept and non-probability mail-in samples do not meet our standards for validity and reliability, and we recommend against reporting them.

-We do accept some probability-sample surveys that do not meet our own methodological standards – in terms of within-household respondent selection, for example – but may recommend cautious use of such data, with qualifying language.
+We do accept some probability-based surveys that do not meet our own methodological standards ??? in terms of within-household respondent selection, for example ??? but may recommend cautious use of such data, with qualifying language.
 We recommend against reporting others, such as pre-recorded autodialed surveys, even when a random-digit dialed telephone sample is employed.

-SSI starts with a database of all listed telephone numbers, updated on a four- to six-week rolling basis, 25 percent of listings at a time.
-This database of directory-listed numbers is then used to determine all active blocks – contiguous groups of 100 phone numbers for which more than one residential number is listed.
+SSI starts with a database of all listed landline telephone numbers, updated on a four- to six-week rolling basis, 25 percent of listings at a time.
+This database of directory-listed numbers is then used to determine all active blocks ??? as we define it, contiguous groups of 100 phone numbers for which more than one residential number is listed.
 All possible numbers in active blocks are added to the random digit database.

-Wireless telephone numbers also have an equal probability of selection in the ABC sample.
-To produce these samples, SSI begins with the latest monthly listing of every existing telephone area code and exchange.
-About half of these are pooled by their producers in contiguous groups of 10 100-block phone numbers, or 1,000-blocks, with information including whether each pooled 1,000-block does or does not include wireless numbers, either solely or on a shared basis with landline numbers.
-All such wireless-inclusive 1,000-blocks are included for sampling purposes.
-For numbers that are not 1,000-block pooled, wireless service information is available at the exchange level only; therefore all numbers in those exchanges also are included for sampling purposes.
+For the cell phone sample, SSI begins with a monthly listing of every existing telephone area code and exchange.
+About half of these are pooled by their producers in contiguous groups of 10 100-block phone numbers, or 1,000-blocks, with information including whether each pooled 1,000-block does or does not include cell phone numbers, either solely or on a shared basis with landline numbers.

 Each 100-block is assigned to a county based on the billing coordinates of the exchange.
 The database is sorted by county code, carrier name and 100-block.
 A sampling interval is determined by dividing the universe of eligible 100-blocks by the desired sample size.
 From a random start within the first sampling interval, a systematic nth selection of 100-blocks is performed and a 2-digit random number between 00 and 99 is appended to each selected 100-block stem.